enqueuezero/site/content/markdown-parser.md

 ## Conclusion

 I've published the completed code as nim package [soasme/nim-markdown].
+The initial implementation of markdown parser is short but bring us insight of future implementations.

 ## Credit